 Degree offered: AM

-The Department of Anthropology offers an MA in anthropology, with a specialty in medical anthropology.
+The Department of Anthropology offers an AM in anthropology, with a specialty in medical anthropology.
 The program is intended to provide a basic education in medical anthropology for physicians or other health professions with clinical work experience and prior graduate work, and in exceptional cases, we may consider undergraduates who have superior backgrounds and are committed to careers in medicine or other health professions.
 The program can be completed in an intensive 12 months.

 Previous concentration in anthropology is not required, but some substantive engagement with the subject is expected of applicants.
 In addition to academic qualifications, admission decisions are based on the best possible fit between a student’s prospective research area and the current areas of research and teaching of department faculty.
 Students are expected to complete the program in 7 years.

-The graduate programs in Anthropology highly recommend that PhD applicants submit a writing sample (e.g., term paper or thesis).
+Each of the graduate programs in Anthropology highly recommend that PhD applicants submit a writing sample (e.g., term paper or thesis).